Failproof Pinterest Cookies – A Decorated Sugar Cookie Recipe

 To make the sugar cookies:

-• In a large bowl, mix together the butter and sugar until until creamy and smooth.
-Then, beat in the egg, vanilla and almond extract.
+• In a large mixing bowl, cream together the softened butter and sugar until light and fluffy.
+Add the egg, beating well.
+Stir in the vanilla and almond extract.

 To make the royal icing: